mcclueless/agata_production/README.md

 3. Adjustment to the frontend for mobile view.
 4. Implementation of analytics.
 5. Implement filtering strategy by either doc_id, document_id containing both the programme name or based on score filtering.
+6. Adjusting style of the suggested questions
+7. Add official UM font
+8. Incorporate general sources proper
+9. Fixing problems with programmes who are dutch only

+## What was done: Update 11 April

+1. Updated System prompt and suggested questions prompt
+2. Updated Source data to 17 march 2025
+5. Adding Filtering on filename id taking keywords from query as filter keywords

 ## Some technical notes